What Is The Google Sandbox?

 What Do You Do To Get Out?

 Just because your site has been sandboxed doesn’t mean that you stop work.
-There are a number of things that you can continue to do so that when the site is released it should start ranking better immediately for all the posts.
+There are a number of things that you can continue to do so that when the site is released, it would start ranking better immediately for all the posts.

-- Continue producing good quality material so that when you are out of the sandbox there is plenty of content to start ranking.
+- Continue producing good quality, long-form material with long-tail keywords so that when you are out of the sandbox there is plenty of content to start ranking.

-- Work at improving the rank of existing posts on established sites as well as producing new content.
+- Work at improving the rank of existing posts as well as producing new content.
 New posts and links may be delayed slightly in their ranking.

 - Continue building your links.